Playful and dynamic lighting design at The Musicon Path in Roskilde, Denmark

 This state-of-the-art lighting solution engages local users and improves their health, both physically and psychologically – especially during the dark winter season.

-The Musicon path has won the LAMP awards 2019 as well as Darc Awards 2019 and is nominated for the Lighting Design Awards 2020.
+The Musicon path has won the LAMP awards 2019, Darc Awards 2019, Build Back Better GOLD Award 2021 and was Highly Commended at the Lighting Design Awards 2020.

 The project was developed by Lighting Metropolis, funded by The European Regional Development Fund; a collaboration between Roskilde Municipality, Aalborg University Copenhagen, Ørsted City Light A/S,Simon Panduro and Light Bureau (former ÅF Lighting).
 The landscape contractor was Gottlieb A/S. The electrical contractor was Ørsted City Light A/S. The pump track contractor was Dirt Builders